How to factory-reset your router

 Of course, if you've never so much as looked at that dashboard, well, it may be time for a trip to the owner's manual -- or the router manufacturer's online help pages.

-Because the firmware-update process varies from one make/model to another, here's a quick, generalized overview -- one that's based on upgrading an Asus WRT router.
+Because the firmware-update process varies from one make and model to another, here's a quick, generalized overview -- one that's based on upgrading an Asus WRT router.

-Step 1: Visit the Asus support site and download the most current firmware for your specific model.
+Step i: Visit the Asus support site and download the most current firmware for your specific model.

-Step 2: Open a browser window, type in 192.168.1.1 and press Enter.
+Step ii: Open a browser window, type in 192.168.1.1 and press Enter.
 This will take you to the router's dashboard page -- but you may need a username and password to gain access.
 If you never changed the defaults, you should be able to find them in the instruction manual.
-(Very often, the defaults are "admin" and "password," respectively.)
+(Often, the defaults are "admin" and "password," respectively.)

-Step 3: Click the Administration button (again, this is just for Asus routers; on other models it might be Configuration or Firmware or the like), then the Firmware Upgrade tab.
+Step iii: Click the Administration button (again, this is just for Asus routers; on other models it might be Configuration or Firmware or the like), then the Firmware Upgrade tab.

-Step 4: Click Choose File and locate the firmware file you downloaded in Step 1.
+Step iv: Click Choose File and locate the firmware file you downloaded in Step 1.
 Then click Upload to perform the update.

 This may take a few minutes, and your router will likely restart at least once during the process.
 Needless to say, you'll lose all internet connectivity while this is happening.

 And, again, this is just one example of the firmware-update process.
-It's a common one, but the steps may be a bit different for your model.
+It's a common one, but the steps may be different for your model.

 Step 2: Factory-reset your router

 Now for the big hassle.
-You probably know that you can reboot/reset your router by pulling the power cord for a few seconds and then plugging it back in.
+You probably know that you can reboot or reset your router by pulling the power cord for a few seconds and then plugging it back in.
 But a factory reset is a little different.
-True to its name, it restores all the settings to their original, factory, state, so once it's done, you get to have the fun of setting up your home network again.
+True to its name, it restores all the settings to their original, factory state, so once it's done, you get to have the fun of setting up your home network again.

 Before you get started, make sure to write down the name and password of each Wi-Fi network currently configured on your router.
 You might have just one; I've seen houses that had five.
 You'll want to note these so you can recreate them verbatim after the factory reset.